SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/3-extend-cap-app.md

 1. While you are in the **incident-management folder**, choose the burger menu and then choose **Terminal** → **New Terminal**.

-Now you can use the terminal to start a CAP server.
+Now you can enter this command in the terminal to start a CAP server.

 ```bash
 cds watch